PythonRSAS/pythonrsas.github.io/_posts/2022-07-05-1-tuples-reviewed.md

 # tuples
 Some notes below are adapted from the book [Think Python](https://www.greenteapress.com/thinkpython/html/thinkpython013.html).

+## tuples are like lists

-> Tuples are like lists, except tuples are immutable.
+Tuples are like lists, except tuples are immutable, and they don't use square brackets.

 Note that tuples are immutable meaning that you cannot modify it by assignment such as x[0] = 100.
 But you can add elements to it just like you do to a list.
 Note that it is like list means that you can do things like:
 ```python